 You have to reach more than 50% of the points to pass.
-The mock exam is based on MacBeth, our real exam will be using the Fresh Prince of Bel Air-scenario.
+The mock exam is based on MacBeth, our real exam will be using the Harry Potter-scenario.

 1 Predicate Logic

 Task 1: Ambiguous sentences (7 points) Consider the following ambiguous sentences: